lythd/centerstage/README.md

 Repo for my robots Center Stage autonomous program, credit to https://gist.github.com/14380 for the computer vision

 ## Theia
 The opmode for this year, must be used with the CS Vision Processor.
 This is yk like the main part.
+Its based on the robot facing the front stage, ie \[front] ._/-. \[back] \[robot with claw down facing front stage].

 ## Emperor Wilhelm II & Otto Van Bismarck
 Autonomous opmodes I made for a previous year with mixed results that I used as references for some of my code.